-We support EFRAG draft response as we also favour the parent entity perspective.
+We support EFRAG draft response which disagree with the proposed loss allocation as we also favour the parent entity perspective.
 We agree with the dissenting Board members in AV1-AV3.
 Non-controlling interest represent a different type of equity.
 We consider the current loss allocation method of IAS 27 more appropriate.